vaamonde/ubuntu-2204/02-settings/05-HabilitandoUbuntuPro.md

 		Are you sure you want to confirm and validate this email address?
 		<Sem, tenho certeza>

-#04_ Criando uma Assinatura do Ubuntu Pro Free para uso pessoal<br>
+#04_ Criando uma Assinatura do Ubuntu Pro Free para uso Pessoal<br>

 	Acesse o site: https://ubuntu.com/pro/dashboard